bleplat/flee/README.md

 Run on MS Windows only.

 ## Progress
+I recently translated the project to C#.
-I am working on other projects and **I have no intention to improve it substantially**.
+I am cleaning the code and preparing to add multiplayer.
+~~I have no intention to improve it substantially~~ Ok, a little bit...

-I will finish it, make the project cleaner, an translate it to C#.

 ## Features
 This is a simple 2D spaceship strategy game.